rikulo/eul/README.md

 * The user interface can be defined easily in a similar manner to HTML pages.
 * The content can be indexed by search engines.
-* Supporting MVC/MVP for improving the separation of view, model and controller.
+* MVC/MVP and data-binding for improving the separation of view, model and controller.
 * Ready for MVVM design pattern.

 ##Notes to Contributors